mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-19-flask_on_tornado.md

 # set up the Flask app logger and some of Tornado's internal loggers
 loggers = (tornado.log.access_log, tornado.log.app_log, tornado.log.gen_log, app.logger)
-# set up handlers, etc...
+# set up the loggers with handlers, formatters, etc...

 watched_files = []  # some extra non-code files to watch for reloading, e.g. configs
 for f in watched_files: